Learn something new every day

 Net requirement MRP systems are similar to gross requirements models, but take existing stock into account when calculating orders.
 Under this system, companies list the parts for each product, then determine how many of these parts are needed to meet production goals.
 They then count parts already in inventory and subtract them from the total before placing an order.
 Companies may also count existing completed inventory and subtract these products as well prior to ordering.

 Project based MRP systems are used for single production runs or custom orders.
 They may also be used on a single product line that may not be repeated for some time.
 The company calculates total number of units needed to complete the run, then places a material order based on this calculation.
 This type of MRP system helps to ensure the business is not left with unwanted materials, which can detract from total profits.

 When the company has a fixed end date on time-sensitive products or projects, they may use a reverse planning system rather than a traditional MRP system.
 With a reverse MRP model, the company starts by determining how many units will be required by a specific date.
-They then work backwards to determine what materials are needed at reach this final stage, then go back a step further to calculate raw materials and inputs.
+They then work backward to determine what materials are needed at reach this final stage, then go back a step further to calculate raw materials and inputs.
 This reverse system is often slightly different than other MRP systems, as it may require expediting or special orders to ensure the completion date can be met.